 ART@Home

 The lectures will be 'live', via Zoom Webinar on consecutive Monday early evenings, at 6pm UK time.
 Each lecture lasts about 50 minutes, after which we will answer questions you can type in to the Zoom system.
+Remember also that when you can’t see us live you can watch on catch up.

 Please note: The lectures will be recorded and available to view on demand for up to 6 days after the end of each lecture, so you can enjoy them no matter where in the world you are or what time of day suits you best.